bitprj/js-serverless-prep-course/.bit/responses/sent_1.md

 ## Part 1: Sentence Analyzer - Letter Counter
+1. Create a new branch from `main` named `letter`.
+2. Create a function named `letter_counter` that takes in a `sentence` string as a parameter and returns how many letters there are in that entire sentence.
+3. Commit your code to the `letter` branch.
+4. Create a pull request to merge the `letter` branch onto `main`, and only merge the pull request when the bot approves your changes.
 In the follow 3 steps, you will create a program that analyzes a sentence (how cool is that 😎)

 ### 🔨 Function Specs: